rn1hd/rn1hd/README.md

 [Back to Top (More Questions About Me)](https://github.com/rn1hd#more-questions-about-me)

-- When I did not realize the **obstacles** which were identified at my last job.
+- When I did not realize the **obstacles** which were identified at my second job.
 Although I graduated as Cum Laude in college, I was only too focused on what was being taught in school.
 I wish I had started exercising various technologies when I was **young** as a self-preparation for more challenging real-world business problems.

 #### **What's the most important thing you learned in school?**